-The definitive guide to finding and pitching supermarket buyers with your product
+Selling to supermarkets: How to find and pitch supermarket buyers with your product

 It's really tough to get a supermarket listing.
 You're arguing for a buyer to replace an existing product with yours and competing with lots of other small businesses that are trying to do the same thing.

 But it can be done.
-In this post, we look at how to do research, approaching buyers and nailing your pitch meeting.
+In this blog, we look at how to do research, approaching buyers and nailing your pitch meeting.

 Researching your target supermarket